oracle-livelabs/pts/ai-agentics/lab2/lab2.md

 ### Introduction

-Until now the agent and tools are initialized.
+The agent and tools are initialized in Lab 1.
 Now we will call the agent with and ask specific questions to demonstrate how Agent calls appropriate tools and generates answer.

 Estimated Time: 15 min

 ### Objectives

-We'll demonstrate:
 1. Demonstrate agent context memory
 2. Demonstrate agent ability to use to call RAG tools
 3. Demonstrate agent's ability to create PDFs